writteli/writteli/README.md

 Because I can ;) To be honest, I was not satisfied with any available tools and while I was doing another redesign of my [website](https://lukaszkups.net) I decided to create an additional tooling as a side project.

-3. What technologies writteli supports?
+3. What technologies writteli use?

 Template language is [pug](https://pugjs.org), it supports ES6 JavaScript syntax as your website scripts and you can choose between traditional CSS, Sass or Sass with indented syntax.